Winifred Atwell's relatives welcome Queen's Hall honour: It's been a long time coming

 He said the Queen’s Hall board sought family consent before moving forward with the tribute.

-“We knew she didn't any kids, so we spoke to different producers and we were fortunate that some people put us on to both maternal and paternal relatives, who are going to be here at the opening just to say something about their experiences with Winnie.
+“We knew she didn't have any kids, so we spoke to different producers and we were fortunate that some people put us on to both maternal and paternal relatives, who are going to be here at the opening just to say something about their experiences with Winnie.

 “They are very proud of her achievements.”

-He said this year's Together programme began on September 20, with a partnership between Queen’s Hall and the Japanese embassy featuring a showcase in Japanese culture and followed by a series of events leading up to the Ivory and Steel concert.
+He said this year's Together programme began on September 20, with a partnership between Queen’s Hall and the Japanese embassy featuring a showcase of Japanese culture and followed by a series of events leading up to the Ivory and Steel concert.

 “The concert will feature Chantal Esdelle (pianist and educator), Sean Sutherland (classical pianist) from Canada, and Alan Cooper.
 Following that, outside the hall there will be some local surprises.
-So it will be classical inside and a little boogie woogie outside.”
+So it will be classical inside and a little boogie-woogie outside.”

 Esdelle told Newsday although she was not influenced by Atwell’s style in the technical sense of the word, she and Atwell are intrinsically connected.

 “Winifred Atwell is from Tunapuna, and I grew up in Tunapuna.
-Her house in St Augustine, Win Villa, when she died, it was occupied by Pan Pipers Music School, which was run by Louise McIntosh who also from Tunapuna.
+Her house in St Augustine, Win Villa, when she died, it was occupied by Pan Pipers Music School, which was run by Louise McIntosh, who was also from Tunapuna.
 I went to that music school while it was in that house, so we are connected in that way.”

 Esdelle described Atwell as a phenomenal pianist with a flawless technique.